meredian/.dotfiles/README.md

 ## Usage

-Just use and ammend whenever required.
+Just use and amend whenever required.
 Inspired by Garry Bernhard "Destroy all software" and my whole developer's life

 ## TODO